chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ## SoC-SHA accelerator HW API

 Caliptra provides a SHA accelerator HW API for SoC and Caliptra internal FW to use.
 It is atomic in nature in that only one of them can use the SHA accelerator HW API at the same time.
-Details of the SHA accelerator register block may be found in the GitHub repository in [documentation](https://chipsalliance.github.io/caliptra-rtl/main/external-regs/?p=caliptra_top_reg.sha512_acc_csr) generated from the register definition file.

 Using the HW API:

 * A user of the HW API first locks the accelerator by reading the LOCK register.
 A read that returns the value 0 indicates that the resource was locked for exclusive use by the requesting user.
 A write of ‘1 clears the lock.
-* The USER register captures the APB pauser value of the requestor that locked the SHA accelerator.
-This is the only user that is allowed to control the SHA accelerator by performing APB register writes.
-Writes by any other agent on the APB interface are dropped.
+* The USER register captures the AXI USERID value of the requestor that locked the SHA accelerator.
+This is the only user that is allowed to control the SHA accelerator by performing AXI register writes.
+Writes by any other agent on the AXI interface are dropped.
-* MODE register is written to set the SHA execution mode.
-     * SHA accelerator supports both SHA384 and SHA512 modes of operation.
-     * SHA supports **streaming** mode: SHA is computed on a stream of incoming data to the DATAIN register.
-The EXECUTE register, when set, indicates to the accelerator that streaming is complete.
-The accelerator can then publish the result into the DIGEST register.
-When the VALID bit of the STATUS register is set, then the result in the DIGEST register is valid.
 * SHA supports **Mailbox** mode: SHA is computed on LENGTH (DLEN) bytes of data stored in the mailbox beginning at START\_ADDRESS.
 This computation is performed when the EXECUTE register is set by the user.
 When the operation is completed and the result in the DIGEST register is valid, SHA accelerator sets the VALID bit of the STATUS register.
+* Note that even though the mailbox size is fixed, due to SHA save/restore function enhancement, there is no limit on the size of the block that needs to be SHAd.
+SOC needs to follow FW API
 * The SHA computation engine in the SHA accelerator requires big endian data, but the SHA accelerator can accommodate mailbox input data in either the little endian or big endian format.
 By default, input data is assumed to be little endian and is swizzled to big endian at the byte level prior to computation.
 For the big endian format, data is loaded into the SHA engine as-is.
 Users may configure the SHA accelerator to treat data as big endian by setting the ENDIAN\_TOGGLE bit appropriately.
 * See the register definition for the encodings.
 * SHA engine also provides a ‘zeroize’ function through its CONTROL register to clear any of the SHA internal state.
 This can be used when the user wants to conceal previous state for debug or security reasons.

 ## JTAG implementation